 Security Vulnerabilities & Attack Surface

-A comprehensive audit of security vulnerabilities, bypass techniques, and attack vectors discovered through source code analysis of Claude Code.
+23 verified security vulnerabilities, bypass techniques, and attack vectors discovered through source code analysis of Claude Code.
 These findings range from critical prompt injection flaws to subtle shell security bypasses that undermine the permission model.

 Critical